Theodoros Panagiotakopoulos

 Theodoros.Panagiotakopoulos@ucf.edu , teosfp@hotmail.com , Download Resume

-At the University of Central Florida, my Ph.D. research focuses on the cutting-edge approach of using Machine Learning to revolutionize nanotechnology and material science.
+At the University of Central Florida, my Ph.D. research focuses on the cutting-edge approach of using machine learning to revolutionize nanotechnology and material science.
 I'm developing innovative Neural Network Potentials to accelerate Molecular Dynamics and Kinetic Monte Carlo simulations.
-My expertise in Quantitative Analysis, Data Science, Computational Physics, and modeling, and advanced Neural Networks enable me to push the boundaries of these fields.
+My expertise in Quantitative Analysis, Data Science, Computational Physics, Modeling, and advanced Neural Networks enable me to push the boundaries of these fields.

-My passion for AI reaches beyond conventional applications.
-Throughout my Ph.D., I am driven to apply its potential to real-world challenges, especially environmental ones.
-I am currently exploring AI-driven approaches for designing catalysts that optimize CO₂ reduction and developing algorithms to reduce the computational cost of Density Functional Theory (DFT) calculations.
+My passion for AI extends beyond its conventional limits.
+During my Ph.D., I'm using its power to solve real-world challenges, particularly environmental ones.
+Currently, I'm exploring ways to use AI for CO2 reduction and developing methods to significantly reduce the computational cost of Density Functional Theory (DFT) calculations, by designing new algorithms to simulate the solution and the electrolytes around the electrode.
 This dedication originates from my firm belief that technology can be a powerful tool for sustainability.
 By making these complex simulations more efficient, I aim to pave the way for faster discoveries in material science with a smaller environmental footprint.

-In collaboration with the Department of Statistics, we are developing Graphical Neural Networks (GNNs), a cutting-edge AI tool aimed at transforming complex data into clear understanding.
-By using adaptable constraints, we can extract the most important information, simplifying the analysis process and highlighting key features for scientists and engineers in materials science, energy, and R&D. Utilizing GNNs enables us to understand data faster, make informed decisions, and design new, cutting-edge algorithms for simulation, ultimately conserving computational resources.
-Our goal is to apply this model in material design, significantly reducing the need for time-intensive simulations with limited atom numbers.
+Collaborating with the Department of Statistics, we're developing Graphical Neural Networks (GNNs), a cutting-edge AI tool.
+We aim to transform complex data into clear insights by leveraging flexible constraints to extract the most important information.
+This simplifies the analysis process and highlights key features for scientists and engineers working in materials science, energy, and research and development.
+Utilizing GNNs enables us to comprehend data more rapidly, make better decisions, and design new, cutting-edge algorithms for developing simulation methods, thereby saving computational resources.

 Beyond my research pursuits, I have served as an accomplished Teaching Assistant at the University of Central Florida and at the National and Kapodistrian University of Athens.
 I take great pride in guiding and shaping the next generation of minds in both graduate and undergraduate courses.